 Bernardine Church and a monastery (which houses Lithuania’s Academy of Arts) is an interesting example of Gothic architecture with some motley elements from later periods of Renaissance and Baroque.

-The history of this church building reflects that of the city itself, where over the centuries wars were fought, fires burnt and occupations were endured.
+The history of this church building reflects that of the city itself, where over the centuries people endured raging wars, burning fires and crippling occupations.